 The below image (less overlays) is courtesy of Google Earth and is not an official representation of the expansion project.
 The colored overlays assist in understanding the final expansion goals, based upon currently available information.

 The following image is not an official nor licensed image, but instead, serves as a representation of the projected expansion plans.

 The musical and culinary heritage of New Orleans lives on within

 A special note to our more

-nostalgic Walt fans: Many of us who enjoy Club 33 and this
+nostalgic Walt fans: Many of us who have enjoyed the Club and this

 web site are not just fans of Disneyland, but are fans of Walter Elias